JockLawrie/ObjectStores.jl/README.md

-isbucket(store,  bucketname)  # True if bucketname refers to a bucket isobject(store,  objectname)  # True if objectname refers to an object islocal(store)                # Returns true if the storage location is on the same machine as the store instance
+isbucket(store,  bucketname)  # True if bucketname refers to a bucket isobject(store,  objectname)  # True if objectname refers to an object

 # Permission queries
 p = getpermission(store, bucket_or_object)  # Get the permission settings for the specific bucket/object